jchauncey/TheDeeps/docs/ui-todo.md

 - [x] Add Return to Game option
 - [x] Add Quit to Main Menu option
 - [ ] Implement Settings menu with audio, video, and gameplay options

+## Floor Navigation
+- [x] Visual indication when player is standing on stairs
+- [x] Tooltip or prompt showing available actions when standing on stairs
+- [x] Feedback message when attempting to ascend from the top floor or descend from the bottom floor
+- [x] Floor transition animation when moving between floors
+- [x] Floor number indicator that updates when changing floors
+- [x] Action buttons for ascending and descending when standing on appropriate stairs

 ## General UI Improvements
 - [ ] Verify that toast banners automatically disappear after 5 seconds